discord-net/Discord.Net/docs/guides/commands/commands.md

 manner.

 >[!NOTE]
-> Annotating a property with the [DontInject] attribute will prevent it from being injected.
+> Annotating a property with a `[DontInject]` attribute will prevent the property from being injected.

 >[!NOTE]
->If you accept `CommandService` or `IServiceProvider` as a parameter in your constructor, or as an injectable property, these entries will be filled by the `CommandService` that the Module is loaded from, and the `ServiceProvider` that is passed into it respectively.
+>If you accept `CommandService` or `IServiceProvider` as a parameter in your constructor or as an injectable property, these entries will be filled by the `CommandService` that the Module is loaded from and the `ServiceProvider` that is passed into it respectively.

 [!code-csharp[ServiceProvider in Modules](samples/dependency_module.cs)]